 |Finding ideal locations, managing inventory, and maintaining machines.

 A business plan is a blueprint for success.
-Whether you’ll use it to finance your business or work through your initial idea, sitting down to write one is the first step to starting your own vending machine business.
+Sitting down to write one is the first step to starting your own vending machine business.

 Writing a successful business plan is easier than you may think.
 Before you start, it’s important to do market research and think about your goals.
-Then when you sit down to write the plan, you’ll be able to competently clarify your business idea.
+Then, when you write the plan, you’ll be able to clarify your business idea competently.